Category: Walkways

 - Equipment Used: Kuboto U35 7K &5K Ft.
 Lb.
 Drive Heads

 - Challenge/Unique Aspect: The installation was incredibly challenging as the entire walkway had to be installed “build as you go” with no intrusion into the wetland permitted.
 This included the pre-fabricated bridge that spanned over a body of water and was in a remote area of the preserve.
 Boardwalk Sections had to be pre-fabricated and along with leads and extensions, transported by a dolly on the previously constructed sections.
-Amazingly, the project was delivered on budget, on time while seamlessly integrating the new bridge and boardwalk system into an existing trail system.
+Amazingly, the project, an example of “Flyover Construction”, was delivered on budget, on time while seamlessly integrating the new bridge and boardwalk system into an existing trail system.

 - Danbro Installer: Renova Environmental Co.